 - Your taxable pay is reduced because your 401(k) pre-tax contributions are not subject to federal and, in most cases, state income taxes until they are withdrawn. - While Roth after-tax contributions are made on an after-tax basis, any earnings are tax-free if they are part of a qualified distribution. - If you meet the eligibility requirements and contribute to the Plan, you will share in the Starbucks Match.
-The Starbucks Match is contributed each pay period when you make 401(k) pre-tax contributions and/or Roth after-tax contributions from your eligible pay1. - Your 401(k) pre-tax contributions and any Starbucks matching contributions plus any earnings are not subject to federal (and in most cases state) income tax until you take a distribution of your account balance without timely rolling it over. - You may be eligible for a federal tax credit on your tax return of up to 50% on the first \$2,000 you contribute (\$4,000 if married filing jointly) to Future Roast 401(k) (certain income limits apply).
+The Starbucks Match is contributed each pay period when you make 401(k) pre-tax contributions and/or Roth after-tax contributions from your eligible pay1. - Your 4O1(k) pre-tax contributions and any Starbucks matching contributions plus any earnings are not subject to federal (and in most cases state) income tax until you take a distribution of your account balance without timely rolling it over. - You may be eligible for a federal tax credit on your tax return of up to 50% on the first \$2,000 you contribute (\$4,000 if married filing jointly) to Future Roast 401(k) (certain income limits apply).
 For more information about this special tax credit, see Tax credit for eligible savers on page 16.

-Future Roast 4O1(k) is completely portable - meaning you can take your money with you if you are no longer employed by Starbucks and any related company.
+Future Roast 401(k) is completely portable - meaning you can take your money with you if you are no longer employed by Starbucks and any related company.
 If you withdraw your account balance upon your separation, the taxable portion of your distribution may be subject to 20% mandatory withholding and possibly a 10% early withdrawal penalty.
-Upon your separation, you may also be able to roll over (transfer) your account balance into another employer's eligible retirement plan, such as a 4O1(k) plan, 4O3(b) plan or 457 plan, or to a traditional or Roth individual retirement account (IRA).
-Except for a rollover of your pre-tax balance into a Roth IRA, when you roll over your Future Roast 4O1(k) account to another eligible retirement plan, you postpone paying federal (and in most cases state) income taxes on your pre-tax money until required by the IRS (i.e., upon withdrawal or age 72 required minimum distribution payout).
+Upon your separation, you may also be able to roll over (transfer) your account balance into another employer's eligible retirement plan, such as a 401(k) plan, 403(b) plan or 457 plan, or to a traditional or Roth individual retirement account (IRA).
+Except for a rollover of your pre-tax balance into a Roth IRA, when you roll over your Future Roast 401(k) account to another eligible retirement plan, you postpone paying federal (and in most cases state) income taxes on your pre-tax money until required by the IRS (i.e., upon withdrawal or age 73 required minimum distribution payout for participants who turn 72 after Dec.
+31, 2022 and for participants who turn age 73 before Jan.
+1, 2033).
+RMD age will increase to age 75 for participants who turn 74 after Dec.
+31, 2032.
 See Paying income taxes on page 35 for more information.